Upgrade to managed disks before migration to the new MCIT platform to avail of various benefits

 - For further reading see: https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview

-- Note: There is a cost premium for managed disks
+- Note: There is a small cost increase with unmanaged versus managed disks

 Part 1: Convert Availability Sets to Managed